aspiringsecurity/Medical-Counselor/README.md

 Parametric Insurance Solution for patients with special needs.
 We are utilizing an existing example at chainlink github repo to develop an insurance solution for patients.
 Link: https://github.com/aspiringsecurity/Medical-Counselor/tree/main/Audit-Module

+4. Multi-Chain: MultiChain Webapp integration with SocialCalc for analysis, tabulation, graphing, charting and visualization.